NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 To support [caching requirements](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching), the HTTP protocol provides a range of [standard headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).
 For example:

-- Response [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) headers allow servers to tell clients and intermediary caches when they can store and reuse server’s responses, and for how long,
+- Response [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) headers allow servers to tell clients and intermediary caches (between servers and clients) when they can store and reuse servers' responses, and for how long,
 - Request Cache-Control headers allow clients to ask intermediary caches to reach to the origin server to get fresher content,
 - Other response headers such as `Last-Modified` and `ETag` and request headers such as `If-Modified-Since` and `If-None-Match` allow implementing [conditional requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Conditional_requests) as we will see shortly.